-In this article today I will talk about a very different topic from what I usually address here on the site, which is VMware Player, a free virtualization software from VMware that I use to create my study VMs, labs and where I create content for this blog. .
+In this article today I’m going to talk about a very different topic than what I usually address here on the site, which is VMware Player, a free virtualization software from VMware that I use to create my study VMs, labs and where I create content for this blog .

 A long time ago, when I started in this world of virtualization, I started with VirtualBox and then got to know VMWare Workstation Pro, where I used it for a few days in the Trial version to test its functionality and really enjoyed the tool, making me switch from VirtualBox to VMware.
 Player